brthorward/brightredtech202x/content/posts/fanless-mini-pc.md

 ## 🎯 Quick Overview

 If you’re hunting for a **fan‑less, ultra‑compact mini PC** powered by Intel’s latest Alder Lake‑N platform, this model on Amazon is worth a glance.
-Below the intro you’ll find a prominent “Buy on Amazon” button that drives the affiliate link directly.
+Below the intro you’ll find a prominent “Buy on Amazon” button that drives the affiliate link directly!

 {{< button url="https://amzn.to/3Wr6Q4x" class="primary" target="_blank" >}}Buy on Amazon – ${{< placeholder >}} {{< /button >}}